MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/card-support-in-channels.md

 ---
 title: Support for live chat and asynchronous channels
-description: Get information on the support for adaptive cards, suggested actions, emojis, stickers, file attachments, and message formatting in live chat and asynchronous channels in Omnichannel for Customer Service. ms.date: 07/01/2024 ms.topic: conceptual
+description: Get information on the support for adaptive cards, suggested actions, emojis, stickers, file attachments, and message formatting in live chat and asynchronous channels. ms.date: 07/01/2024 ms.topic: conceptual
 author: gandhamm